Tanuki/tanuki.py/readme.md

 <!-- TOC --><a name="intro"></a>
 ### Intro
 <!-- TOC --><a name="what-is-monkey-patch-in-plain-words"></a>
-#### What is Monkey-patch in plain words?
+#### What is MonkeyPatch in plain words?
-Monkey-patch is a simple and seamless way to create LLM augmented functions in python, which ensure the outputs of the LLMs follow a specific structure.
+MonkeyPatch is a simple and seamless way to create LLM augmented functions in python, which ensure the outputs of the LLMs follow a specific structure.
 Moreover, the more you call a patched function, the cheaper and faster the execution gets.

 <!-- TOC --><a name="how-does-this-compare-to-other-frameworks-like-langchain"></a>
-#### How does this compare to other frameworks like Langchain?
+#### How does this compare to other frameworks like LangChain?
-- **Langchain**: Monkey-Patch has a narrower scope than Langchain.
+- **Langchain**: MonkeyPatch has a narrower scope than Langchain.
 Our mission is to ensure predictable and consistent LLM execution, with automatic reductions in cost and latency through finetuning.
-- **Magentic**: Monkey-Patch offers two main benefits compared to Magentic, namely; lower cost and latency through automatic distillation, and more predictable behaviour through test-driven alignment.
+- **Magentic** / **Marvin**: MonkeyPatch offers two main benefits compared to Magentic/Marvin, namely; lower cost and latency through automatic distillation, and more predictable behaviour through test-driven alignment.
 Currently, there are two cases where you should use Magentic, namely: where you need support for tools (functions) - a feature that is on our roadmap, and where you need support for asynchronous functions.

 <!-- TOC --><a name="what-are-some-sample-use-cases"></a>
 #### What are some sample use-cases?
-We've created a few examples to show how to use Monkey-Patch for different problems.
+We've created a few examples to show how to use MonkeyPatch for different problems.
 You can find them [here](https://github.com/monkey-patch-sdk/monkey-patch.py/tree/master/examples).
 A few ideas are as follows:
 - Adding an importance classifier to customer requests
 - Creating a offensive-language classification feature